gbv/paia/paia.md

 ## Request and response format

 Each PAIA method is identified by an URL and a HTTP verb (either HTTP GET or HTTP POST).
-For POST methods a request body MUST be included in JSON format (`Content-Type: application/json` or `application/json; charset=utf-8`).
+For POST methods a request body MUST be included in JSON format in UTF-8.
+A Content-Type request header MUST be sent with `application/json;
+charset=utf-8` or `application/json`.
 A PAIA auth server MAY additionally accept URL-encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.

 In addition there is the special request parameter `access_token` for an [access token](#access-tokens-and-scopes), which can be sent either as HTTP query parameter or in a HTTP request header.

-The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json; charset=utf-8`), optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript; charset=utf-8`).
+The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`), optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript`).
+The charset MUST be included as part of the Content-Type header.
+The response charset is first determined by looking at the requests Accept-Charset header and second by its Accept header.
+If none of both headers contains a charset supported by the PAIA server, the server MUST use either either ISO-8859-1 or UTF-8.
+A PAIA server MUST at least support UTF-8.

 Every request parameter and every response field is defined with